 4.11.
 The Management Board is authorized to acquire the company's own shares for valuable consideration.
 The total issued capital, less the amount of the shares held by the company itself, will amount to at least one tenth of the total authorized share capital.
+The management board is authorized to alienate the shares thus acquired.

 4.12.
-The management board is authorized to alienate the shares thus acquired.

 At the General Meeting, no votes can be cast in respect of a share owned by the company or a Subsidiary of the company, nor in respect of a share for which one of these parties owns depositary receipts.
 Usufructuaries and pledgees of shares belonging to the company or its Subsidiaries are, however, not precluded from exercising their right to vote if the usufruct or pledge was created before the share belonged to the company or a Subsidiary thereof.
 When it is determined to what extent shareholders cast votes, are present or represented, or to what extent the share capital is provided or represented, no account shall be taken of shares for which no vote may be cast.
 No distributions will be made on these shares and they will not count when calculating the distribution of the amount intended for allocation to shares.

 4.13.
-As soon as a resolution has been passed by the management board, the A and B shares will be listed on Euronext Amsterdam by NYSE Euronext and traded via Euronext Fund Service.
-The company buys and sells its own A and B shares via Euronext Fund Service at a price equal to the intrinsic value of an A or B share with the addition of a surcharge or the deduction of a discount as determined by the management board.
-Any purchase or sale by the company of its own A and B shares, as soon as these are listed, outside Euronext Fund Service shall take place on the basis of the price referred to in the previous sentence.
+As soon as a resolution has been passed by the management board, the A shares, B shares, the C shares and the D shares will be listed on Euronext Amsterdam by NYSE Euronext and traded via Euronext Fund Service.
+The company buys and sells its own A shares, B shares, C shares and D shares via Euronext Fund Service at a price equal to the intrinsic value of an A, B, C or D share with the addition of a surcharge or the deduction of a discount as determined by the management board.
+Any purchase or sale by the company of its own A shares, B shares, C shares and D shares, as soon as these are listed, outside Euronext Fund Service shall take place on the basis of the price referred to in the previous sentence.
 The intrinsic value of an ordinary share will be determined by dividing the sum of the assets and liabilities to which that share entitles the holder by the number of outstanding shares of the share class in question, corrected for the profit entitlement of the outstanding priority shares.
 All assets and liabilities will be valued at their nominal value unless the management board does not deem this to be representative.
 The financial investments are in principle valued at actual value.
 Listed investments are valued at the last available trading price, or if the management board does not deem this to be representative, in accordance with generally accepted standards.
 Investments in investment institutions that are managed by the Management Board or an Affiliated Entity of the Management Board, will be valued on the basis of intrinsic value.
 Income and expenses are allocated to the period to which they relate.